menandmice/micetro_docs/guides/implementation/install_webapp.rst

   systemctl restart httpd

-3. MAke sure Apache can connect to the web interface service:
+3. In distributions based on RHEL8 with SELinux enabled, make sure Apache can connect to the web interface service:

 .. code-block:: bash